Andrei486/sysc-4806-project/README.md

 # Background

 This project is a simplified survey application, based on SurveyMonkey, allowing surveyors to create surveys with diverse question types—open-ended, numeric within a range, and multiple-choice.
 The application dynamically generates user-friendly survey forms corresponding to the question types.
 Participants can fill out these surveys, and surveyors have the flexibility to close surveys at their discretion.
 Upon closure, the application generates a comprehensive result report, presenting open-ended responses as-is, visualizing numeric answers through histograms, and displaying multiple-choice responses in pie charts.
 With features for survey creation, participant engagement, and result compilation, the application serves as a versatile tool for conducting and analyzing surveys in various formats.

-# Plan for next Sprint

-- Improve results display with addition of histograms and pie charts for showing data
-- Improve UI and style across all pages, especially for adding multiple choice questions
-- Allow users to register (if possible)
-- Improve navigation between webpagess

 # Getting Started